 Pros

-• Native integrations with CRMs like Salesforce, HubSpot, and Airtable
+- 4,000+ app integrations with tools like Notion, Google Sheets, Salesforce, HubSpot, and Airtable

 Cons